JDRJ-io/bibleresearcher/client/important_docs/Donate.md

 **5. No Goods or Services in Exchange**
 5.1 Except for designated subscription benefits (e.g., Bible profile access), donations do not constitute a purchase of goods or services and do not entitle the donor to ownership or control of the platform.

+### All donation features are inactive during the pre-launch phase (effective August 30, 2025) and will be activated prior to public launch.